 The sidestroke is a swim stroke swum on the sides.
 It is not used in competitions and therefore less known nowadays.
 Because it is swum on the side and uses asymmetrical movements of the limbs, it can look peculiar the first time you see it.
-Nevertheless it can add some variety to your swim sessions.
+Nevertheless, it can add some variety to your swim sessions.

 Here’s an animation of the sidestroke:

 For the initial body position you are floating on your side.
 Your legs are extended.
-Your bottom arm is extended forward in the water, your top arm rests flat on the side of your body.
+Your bottom arm is extended forward in the water, and your top arm rests flat on the side of your body.
 You maintain this sideways position during the whole stroke cycle.

 Your head should be in line with your spine and turned sideways and slightly upwards.
-In fact one cheek and ear should be in the water, the rest of the face being above water.
+In fact, one cheek and ear should be in the water, the rest of the face being above water.
 It’s a little bit like resting your head sideways on a pillow.
 This allows you to breathe easily and to have good visibility to the side.

 Arm Stroke Movements

 In the sidestroke, both arms move simultaneously but execute different movements.
 We will call the bottom arm the leading arm and the top arm the trailing arm.

 At the start of the stroke cycle we have the following:

 - Your leading arm is extended forward with the palm facing downwards.

 - Your trailing arm rests on your side.